michael-barchy/auvio-dl/README.md

 ## Note

 This is a mac Google Chrome only version (@todo : install procedure for Native Messaging Host and commands for other OS and browsers)

+Avoid downloading multiple videos at the same time